saolaolsson/pixiple/readme.md

 ## Download

 Download the executable from [Releases](https://github.com/olaolsso/pixiple/releases).
-The x86 version will work on 32-bit and 64-bit Windows, the x64 version will only work on 64-bit Windows but may be slightly faster.
+The x86 version will work on 32-bit and 64-bit Windows while the x64 version will only work on 64-bit Windows but may be slightly faster.

 ## Features